Louis-DR/OmniCores-BuildingBlocks/sources/timing/gray_vector_synchronizer/gray_vector_synchronizer.md

 ## Verification

-The grey vector synchronizer is verified using a SystemVerilog testbench with a single check sequence.
+The gray vector synchronizer is verified using a SystemVerilog testbench with a single check sequence.

 The following table lists the checks performed by the testbench.